 Completing the CRS Self Certification form will ensure that we hold accurate and up to date information about your country of tax residence.

 If your circumstances change and any of the information provided in this form becomes incorrect, please let us know immediately and provide an updated Self Certification form.

 - Which types of clients are affected by CRS due diligence and reporting?

 Clients that hold financial accounts with the Bank will be subject to CRS required due diligence procedures.
 Clients affected include individuals (whether banking directly or indirectly through an entity), sole proprietors and entities such as corporations, partnerships and trusts.
-Generally, clients that are identified as reportable persons, i.e., tax residents of reportable jurisdictions that have signed AEOI agreements with HK, will be subject to reporting.
-Therefore, customers whose jurisdiction of tax residence is Hong Kong only are not subject to reporting for CRS purposes
+Generally, clients that are identified as reportable persons, i.e., tax residents of reportable jurisdictions, will be subject to reporting.
+Therefore, clients whose jurisdiction of tax residence is Hong Kong only are not subject to reporting for CRS purposes.

 - What is the definition of “tax residence”?

 Tax residence is referred to in the Amendment Ordinance as “jurisdiction of residence”, which means a territory of which an individual or entity is a resident for tax purposes.
 In general, whether or not an individual or entity is a tax resident of a jurisdiction is determined by having regard to the person’s physical presence or stay in a place (say, for example, whether a person has stayed over 183 days in the same place within a tax year) or, in the case of a company, the place of incorporation or where the central management and control of the entity lies.
 That a person has paid taxes charged by a jurisdiction (say, value-added tax, withholding tax or capital gains tax) does not automatically render that person a tax resident of that jurisdiction.
 For assistance in determining your country (or countries) of tax residence, please seek professional tax or legal advice.
 Neither the Bank nor any of its employees are able to assist in this matter.